UWPCE-PythonCert-ClassRepos/SP_Online_Course2_2018/solutions/00-README.md

 # Solutions
-Place solutions in this directory as they become available.
+Solutions will be placed here as they become available.

-Remember to document your solutions, preferably mentioning where students might get tripped up.
-None of the teachers, and none of the students, want to debug *your* code.